U.S. says 2.7 million additional Takata air bag inflators to be recalled

 Mazda said the new recall impacts just 6,000 B-series trucks.

 More than 65 percent of 46.2 million previously recalled Takata airbag inflators in the United States have not been repaired.
+The issue is the largest ever auto safety recall covering 17 automakers.
 Takata filed for bankruptcy protection in June.

+Takata inflator ruptures occur after long-term exposure to high humidity, NHTSA has said.

+Prior Takata recalls have involved air bag inflators without a drying agent.
+The new 2.7 million air bag inflators being recalled involve a drying agent, but Takata said testing showed ruptures could still take place.

 "Takata has told the public that their line of air bag inflators with moisture absorbent was safe.
 This recall now raises serious questions about the threat posed by all of Takata’s ammonium nitrate-based airbags," U.S. Senator Bill Nelson said in a statement.
 "If even more are found to be defective, it will take us from the biggest recall ever to something that could become mind-boggling."

-WASHINGTON Honda Motor Co said on Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata Corp air bag inflator.
+Honda Motor Co (7267.T) said Monday it had confirmed an 11th U.S. death involving one of its vehicles tied to a faulty Takata air bag inflator.

-WASHINGTON A U.S. judge overseeing lawsuits against Fiat Chrysler Automobiles NV over its alleged excess diesel emissions said he intends to name well-known compensation expert Ken Feinberg to try to reach a settlement.
+Takata expects to recall by 2019 about 125 million vehicles worldwide, including more than 60 million in the United States, Scott Caudill, chief operating officer of TK Holdings, Takata's U.S. unit, said in June.